Web Science (Master’s program)

 |Additional Information||On-site classes take place on TH Köln's Südstadt Campus in Cologne.
 The responsible Office of Student Services is located on our Gummersbach Campus.|

 In order to participate in the online sessions the students are required to use a computer with adequate resources.
-You may want to test whether your environment meets the technical requirements on the Adobe site.
 In any case a camera, a USB-connected Headset and a network connection are required.
 In addition to meeting technical requirements it is an indispensable requirement, that the students have a room available where they can participate in the online sessions without being distracted.

 The on-site workshops take place in the buildings of the TH Köln in Cologne.
 Transportation to and from Cologne should be organized by the student.
 The Cologne-Bonn Airport offers excellent and low-cost transportation to many places in Europe and is only around 20 minutes by train from the city.
 Cologne’s main station is in the city center and provides access to high-speed train connections to many cities in Northern Europe.

 Unfortunately, the Web Science programme does not fulfil the requirements for a study to which a residence permit according to § 16 (1) of the Residence act is granted.
 A “visa for the purpose of study” requires that the study must be the main purpose of the stay.
 We have been informed by embassies that these requirements are not sufficiently met if only an evening, weekend, or distance study is planned.
 The Web Science programme consists mainly of online and only two on-site sessions per term.
 Therefore it is advisable to apply for a visitor visa to attend the on-site weekends.